 Subsidised by the NHS, it was hoped that free eye tests would result in reduced hospital waiting times, lower costs and quicker treatment for patients.
 The policy aimed to address wider health issues, and since then the provision of eye care in Scotland has transformed.
 But how can we know if the introduction of free eye exams had the desired effect?

-Led by Dr Alexandros Zangelidis, a team of researchers from the University of Aberdeen initiated a project to examine the success of the free eye care policy and to identify if more people chose to have their eyes tested.
+Led by Professor Alexandros Zangelidis, a team of researchers from the University of Aberdeen initiated a project to examine the success of the free eye care policy and to identify if more people chose to have their eyes tested.

 Funded by the Scottish Government’s Chief Scientist Office, the year-long project aimed to establish if the objectives of the policy had been met and if free eye examinations led to wider health care benefits across all socioeconomic groups.